yennanliu/CS_basics/doc/cheatsheet/heap.md

         tweets = []
         # complexity is 10lg(n), n is twitter's user number in worst case
+        # NOTE : we use heapq.merge method here
         for t in merge(*candidate_tweets):
             tweets.append(t[1])
             if len(tweets) == 10: